proycon/procmapgen/README.md

 $ cargo run -- --help
 ```

-It's fun to use this with ``watch`` to see random ones continuously:
+It's fun to use this with ``--loop 250`` to see random ones continuously.
+The number is the amount of milliseconds to
+wait between maps:

 ```
-$ watch -n 0.5 ./target/release/procmapgen
+$ cargo run -- --loop 250 --type height
 ```